-As I child, I remember horsing around with my dad in the living room, playing Buck the Bronco.
+As I child, I remember roughhousing with my dad in the living room, playing Buck the Bronco.
 I would jump all over him, giggling incessantly.
 Then we would play Wake the Sleeping Bear, where he would pretend to be a sleeping bear and I would sit on his head, stand on his back and tickle his feet until he “woke up” and scared the beejezus out of me.

 As a child, this was exhilarating.
 I craved playing these roughhousing games over and over again.
 Little did I know, these regular roughhousing activities were preparing me for something much bigger to come.